Skip to content

 egg casserole with broccoli

-Whether steamed, roasted, or sauteed with garlic and olive oil, eating broccoli is a great way to lower inflammation in the body.
+Whether you steam, roast, or saute it with garlic and olive oil, eating broccoli is a great way to lower inflammation in the body.

 “Broccoli is rich in sulforaphane, a compound with anti-inflammatory and antioxidant effects,” shares Schleiger.